AvinashS97/reactJs/src/source.md

     * useRouterError() Hook: is used in error elements to retrieve errors thrown during navigation or data loading.

     * useNavigate() Hook: The useNavigate hook returns a function that lets you navigate programmatically.

+    * useNavigation Hook: This hook tells you everything you need to know about a page navigation to build pending navigation indicators and optimistic UI on data mutations.
+Things like:
+      * Global loading indicators
+      * Disabling forms while a mutation is happening
+      * Adding busy indicators to submit buttons
+      * Optimistically showing the new state of a record while it's being updated